spideron/check42/README.md

-# AWS Best Practices Checker
+# Check42

 This repository provides an automated solution that periodically checks your AWS account against best practices and sends the findings via email.

 ## Overview

-The AWS Best Practices Checker performs regular audits of your AWS account configuration to ensure compliance with recommended security and operational practices.
+The Check42 solution performs regular audits of your AWS account configuration to ensure compliance with recommended security and operational practices.
 The solution runs on a schedule and emails the results to specified recipients.

 ## Installation